 Sarah Cigrang grew up in the Northwest Suburbs of Chicago and attended the University of Illinois for undergrad and graduate school.
 After graduate school, Sarah took her first job in HR, and moved to Arizona, Florida, Minnesota, and even to Switzerland for three years.
 Now back in Chicago, Sarah loves spending time with family and friends, eating great food, and staying fit and healthy.

 "I grew up a Girl Scout and my mother was my troop leader for several years.
 She was an inspiration to me and a role model of female leadership.
 I want to do the same for many other girls. "

 Carol Murphy - Treasurer

-Sheryl L. Yasger - Vice President
+Sheryl L. Yasger - Secretary

 Sheryl Yasger is Vice President of Diners Club International Brand Marketing for Discover Global Network at Discover Financial Services.
 As a brand steward passionate about doing what is right for the customer and a marketing strategist focused on partnering with Senior leaders from DCI Franchises around the globe, she has helped to build purpose-driven brands that stand out and deliver business results.